roshiroku/portfolio/README.md

 The portfolio website features:
 - A hero section with a slogan and a short paragraph
 - An "About Me" section with a brief introduction
-- A project gallery showcasing various landing page projects
+- A project gallery showcasing various landing page projects and interactive web apps
 - A contact section with a form
 - Responsive design down to approximately 280px width